 The entrance door may be opened from outside the vehicle by pulling the door handle outward.
 To open the door from inside, pull upward on the door handle.
 When the door is locked, neither the inside nor the outside door handle can be operated.

-It can be locked and unlocked from the outside of the vehicle by inserting the key into the lock and turning.
+The entrance door can be locked and unlocked from the outside of the vehicle by inserting the key into the lock and turning.
 To lock the door from inside, slide the lock button to the right.
-The deadbolt lock is for added security and should be used as security night locks.
+The deadbolt lock is for added security and should be used as a security night lock.
 Lubricate the locks periodically with graphite to maintain good working condition.

+When releasing security night lock, be sure to retract bolt before opening door latch to prevent drag on bolt pin.
 Instruct all passengers in operation of this door catch system as well as emergency exit window.